 - Stargate Atlantis: Multiple times.
 Janus' lab pops up.
 He is meant to have his research encrypted with highly advanced encryption.
 It doesn't last long against the mind of The Smart Guy.

-- The Sarah Connor Chronicles: Of course can John break the encryption of Sarkissian's hdd.
+- Terminator: The Sarah Connor Chronicles: Of course John can break the encryption of Sarkissian's hdd.

-- Willow of Buffy the Vampire Slayer fame can decrypt anything, seriously, though admittedly the Initiative's most secretest files took her a few days...
+- Willow can decrypt anything, seriously, though admittedly the Initiative's most secretest files took her a few days.

 - Actually, she didn't manage to decrypt them; they eventually decrypted themselves, which was a less-than-subtle clue that the season's Big Bad had slipped those files to the good guys intentionally.

 - In one episode of Agent Carter, Carter manages to decrypt a one-time pad in her head.
 While this was at the tail end of a period where the Russians were using breakable one-time pads - during WWII, the Russians were forced to reuse some of their pads, which rendered them vulnerable to cryptanalysis - it seems highly unlikely that she would have memorized 35,000 pages of sheer gibberish on the off chance that she might encounter a message encrypted by one of them, especially since the Russians had long since figured out that the VENONA pads were vulnerable and were replacing them with newer and more secure pads as quickly as they could.